 Sodium to salt converter and the recommended maximum daily intake of salt for babies, children and adults

 The currently agreed maximum salt intake in the UK, which is age dependant, is shown in Table 1.
 WHO guidance suggests that adults should not consume more than 5 g of salt a day.
+Note the protective effects of potassium are now being recognised.
 Interestingly McGreggor and He (2003) have predicted that reducing salt from 12g/day to 3g/day would prevent about 33% of all strokes and some 25% of ischemic heart disease cases, potentially preventing 20,500 deaths from stroke and 31,400 deaths from ischemic heart disease every year in the UK alone.

 |Table 1.
 Recommended maximum daily salt intakes in the United Kingdom